TaniMasanori/PDF2Anki/Project_plan.md

 .
 It’s an open-source, easily deployable service which we can run locally.
 Key advantages: it preserves formatting, extracts images/tables, and even handles math equations by converting them to LaTeX syntax github.com
 .
 This suits our needs for lecture notes with formulas or papers with equations.
-Setup: The team will install Marker API on the development machine.
-We have two options:
-Local Python Server: Install via pip/Poetry and run server.py (as per Marker API docs) github.com
+Setup: The team will install Marker API on the development machine as a local Python server (Windows).
+Install via pip/Poetry and run the provided server script per Marker API docs.
+Ensure Python dependencies (e.g., PyMuPDF, Camelot if needed) are installed.
+No Docker will be used in this project.
-.
-This may require setting up a Python environment and ensuring dependencies (like PyMuPDF, etc.) are installed.
-Docker Container: Use the provided Docker image or Dockerfile (Marker API has CPU/GPU Docker support github.com
-) to avoid dependency issues on Windows.
-We will likely use the CPU Docker image (since GPU isn’t necessary for PDF parsing) and expose the API on a localhost port (e.g., 8080).
 Execution: Once set up, using Marker API is straightforward: we send an HTTP request with the PDF, and it returns Markdown.
 We’ll write a small wrapper script in Python to call this API (e.g., using requests).
 This script will feed a PDF file and retrieve the Markdown text.
 Output Handling: The returned Markdown will contain the textual content of the PDF, including any images (usually referenced as image files) and LaTeX for equations.
 For the demo’s scope, text content will be the primary source for flashcards.
 Non-text elements:
 Images: We will note that images are extracted by Marker (placed in a folder, referenced in Markdown).
 However, generating flashcard Q&A from images automatically is complex and out-of-scope.
 We might simply ignore direct image-based questions for now.
 (If needed, we could include a few manually or as future work).